-Winter has arrived, and that means bundling up to try to keep warm.
-You might not realize it, but the pipes on your house need protection from the cold as well if the mercury drops down into the low 20s F.
+The pipes in your house need protection from the cold if the mercury drops down into the 20s Fahrenheit.

 How to Keep Pipes from Freezing

-- Check for Leaks: Once the weather has warmed up, turn off any dripping faucets as well as the icemaker, then monitor the water meter for any unseen leaks.
+- Check for Leaks: Once the weather has warmed up, turn off any dripping faucets and the icemaker.
+Then, monitor the water meter for any unseen leaks.

 How to Thaw Frozen Pipes